10 Easy Solutions to Fix iPhone Software Update Failed (iOS 27/26 Supported)

 If the software update failed issue is caused by software bugs, you can try to restart or reboot your iOS device.
 By doing this, some simple glitches may be solved immediately.
 Here is the quick steps to restart your iPhone.

-Step 1: Press and hold the Side button (or Top button) until you see the power-off slider appear.
+- Step 1.
+Press and hold the Side button and either the Volume Up or Down button until you see the power-off slider.

 Method 5.
 Reset Network Settings

-Step 2: Go to General > Reset > Reset Network Settings.
+- Step 2.
+Go to General > Transfer or Reset iPhone > Reset > Reset Network Settings.
 Follow the instructions to confirm the action.

 Method 6.
 Fix via TunesKit iOS System Recovery - Advanced Solution